whylime/whylime.github.io/content/blog/security-news-resources.md

 description:
 date: 2023-07-10
 tags: [security]
-draft: true
+draft: false
 ---

 Below is a shortlist of resources I've consistently found useful for staying current on security trends and events.
 This list is in no way comprehensive, but if you'd like to be more plugged in to what's happening in the security world, these are a great place to start.

 # Podcasts
 + [The Cyberwire Daily](https://www.thecyberwire.com/podcasts/daily-podcast)